knocklabs/docs/pages/send-notifications/triggering-workflows.md

 });
 ``` -->

-## Generating a cancelation key
+## Generating a cancellation key

-Each `notify` call can optionally include a `cancelation_key` that allows you to uniquely identify
+Each `notify` call can optionally include a `cancellation_key` that allows you to uniquely identify
 it when canceling.
-Providing your own cancelation key means that you don't need to keep track of
+Providing your own cancellation key means that you don't need to keep track of
 the Knock internal identifiers generated when calling `notify`.

 You can read more about canceling workflows [in our guide](/send-notifications/canceling-workflows).

-**Keep the following in mind when generating a cancelation key:**
+**Keep the following in mind when generating a cancellation key:**

 1. Provide a value that allows you to uniquely identify the notify run for the batch of recipients.
    A good example in an invite notification is the `id` of a user invite so that we can easily stop reminders
    for that invite once a user has accepted it.

-2. The cancelation key represents the workflow _run_, not the notifications generated per recipient, so
+2. The cancellation key represents the workflow _run_, not the notifications generated per recipient, so
-   you usually don't need to include a recipient identifier within the `cancelation_key`.
+   you usually don't need to include a recipient identifier within the `cancellation_key`.

-3. The cancelation key is _scoped per workflow_ so you don't need to include the workflow key
+3. The cancellation key is _scoped per workflow_ so you don't need to include the workflow key
-   in the cancelation key.
+   in the cancellation key.